jobumjin/jobumjin/README.md

 # Hi this is Bumjin 👋

-- 🌱 Studying at SCH University, majoring in Big Data Engineering.
+- 🌱 my majoring in Big Data Engineering.

 - 💬 I enjoy playing guitar and computer programming.